gillesheinesch/LenoxBot-Docs/docs/General FAQ/Team/Documentation-Moderator.md

 title: Documentation-Moderator
-description: If you want to be a Documentation-Moderator, here you can find how you become a Documentation-Moderator
+description: If you want to know how you become a Documentation-Moderator, this entry explains you how you become a Documentation-Moderator.

 # How to become a Documentation-Moderator of LenoxBot?